mattbdean/JRAW/README.md

 ####Updating Endpoints
 The subproject [`endpoints`](https://github.com/thatJavaNerd/JRAW/tree/master/endpoints) uses annotations and the Reflections library to find methods that implement different API endpoints and then compile them into `ENDPOINTS.md`.
 Running `./gradlew endpoints:update` will run the [`EndpointAnalyzer`](https://github.com/thatJavaNerd/JRAW/blob/master/endpoints/src/main/java/net/dean/jraw/endpoints/EndpointAnalyzer.java) class, which will in turn generate the endpoints markdown file.

+##Building

+JRAW uses Gradle as its build system.
+If you're coming from a Maven background, you can read [this StackOverflow question](http://stackoverflow.com/q/7719495/1275092) to help you get started.

+`./gradlew release` will generate four Jar files in `build/releases/`: a normal jar with just the library, a "fat" jar with all of JRAW's runtime dependencies, a Javadoc jar, and a sources jar.
+See [here](https://github.com/thatJavaNerd/JRAW/releases/tag/v0.2.0) for an example.

+`./gradlew test` will run the unit tests

 ##Contributing

 Before contributing, it is recommended that you have a decent knowledge of how the Reddit API works.

 Some references: